 Withdrawals from credit courses offered differently than the traditional semester calendar will be calculated proportionately to and consistent with institutional policy.

-Please Note: Withdrawal from class(s) may reduce a student's financial aid funding and/or Veteran's funding.
+Please Note: Withdrawal from class(es) may reduce a student's financial aid funding and/or veteran's funding.
 Please check with Financial Services or the Veteran's Services before initiating a withdrawal.

 Failure Administrative Withdrawal (FAW)